AshGreyG/ashgreyg.github.io/post/CS/Web3/Blockchain-basic-BTC.typ

   )
 ]

 The blue blocks are called *data blocks*, the blocks that store two hash pointers are called *Hash pointer blocks*, and the root of this binary tree is called the *root Hash*.
-Every data block can store a trade record.
+Every data block can store a transaction record.
 Every block in blockchain has two components: *block header* and *block body*.
-Block header stores the root Hash of a Merkle tree on this block, block header doesn't store the detailed information of trade records.
+Block header stores the root Hash of a Merkle tree on this block, block header doesn't store the detailed information of transaction records.

 There are two kinds of node:
-- *Full node*: full node stores the detailed trade records and the whole Merkle tree.
+- *Full node*: full node stores the detailed transaction records and the whole Merkle tree.
 - *Light node*: light node only stores the Hash value of this light node on the Merkle tree.

-The yellow block in data blocks is a light node, and when it wants to verify if a trade record is written in it, it will request the full node to offer the Hash value of other branches (marked as #text("Hp", fill: red) in the figure above) and calculate the Hash value of each node in the path from this yellow block to the root.
+The yellow block in data blocks is a light node, and when it wants to verify if a transaction record is written in it, it will request the full node to offer the Hash value of other branches (marked as #text("Hp", fill: red) in the figure above) and calculate the Hash value of each node in the path from this yellow block to the root.
 Finally, it will compare the calculated Hash value of root node and the stored Hash value of root node.
 This procedure is called *proof of membership*, and the time complexity is $O(log n)$, here $n$ is the quantity of data blocks.

 = 3 Protocol